Adenosine deaminase 2 deficiency: Pathophysiology

 The mechanism by which mutations in ADA2 lead to disease manifestations is not fully clear.
 ADA2 is a primarily extracellular protein highly expressed by myeloid immune cells such as monocytes, macrophages, and dendritic cells.
 ADA2 has been hypothesized to have multiple functions, including as an enzyme, a growth factor, and an intracellular DNA sensor.
-Deficiencies in each of these functions could lead to the chronic inflammatory phenotype associated with DADA2.
-Less is known about the role of ADA2 dysfunction in the immunologic and hematologic aspects of the disease.

-ADA2 catalyzes the reaction of adenosine to inosine and 2’deoxyadenosine in the blood.
+ADA2 catalyzes the reaction of adenosine to inosine and 2'deoxyadenosine in the blood.
 All DADA2 patients display less than 5% of the normal activity of ADA2 in blood samples, implicating the potential importance of this enzymatic role.
 Adenosine levels are higher in patients than healthy individuals.
 Adenosine binds to cell surface receptors on neutrophils, causing the formation of neutrophil extracellular traps (NETs).
 NETs have been identified at increased levels in both affected tissue and in circulation of DADA2 patients.
-NETs go on to cause inflammatory responses from macrophages, including excess release the pro-inflammatory cytokine TNFa.
-TNFa likely plays a major role in the vasculitic phenotype of DADA2 due the efficacy of TNFa targeting drugs in treating symptoms.
-However, the enzymatic activity of ADA2 is 100 fold lesser than that of the intracellular adenosine deaminase ADA1, and at physiological concentrations of adenosine the enzymatic activity of ADA2 is near zero.
-This indicates that loss of ADA2 may cause disease by other mechanisms.

 Endothelial cell activation and damage is a further source of inflammation and vascular symptoms caused by DADA2.
 Endothelial cells from patients are extensively damaged and secrete pro-inflammatory cytokines.
 However, endothelial cells themselves don't express the ADA2 protein, so this phenotype is likely mediated by the effects of mutant ADA2 on other cell types feeding back onto endothelial cells.
 For example, ADA2 mutant monocytes display abnormal differentiation into macrophages, and endothelial cells grown in the presence of ADA2 deficient monocytes are similarly extensively damaged.